dan1229/django_dans_waitlist/README.md

 A Django app to handle waitlist and basic functionality.

-Support for `Waitlis` and `WaitlistEntry` models, as well as a `WaitlistManager` to handle common operations.
+Support for `Waitlist` and `WaitlistEntry` models, as well as a `WaitlistManager` to handle common operations.

 ## Quick start